Revised October, 2018.

 The Popcorn Promotion, Research, and Consumer Information Act was signed in 1996.
 The Act authorizes the Popcorn Board to collect assessments from those processors with annual production exceeding 4 million pounds.
 The assessment rate is $0.06/hundredweight.
 The rate may be lowered or raised but cannot exceed $0.08/hundredweight.
 Collected funds are used to strengthen popcorn's competitive position by maintaining, developing, and expanding popcorn markets.
 Most funds are used for generic promotion, the provision of consumer information, and investments in market and related research.

-Popcorn was produced by 968 farms on over 201,000 acres in 29 states during 2007 (most recent data).
-Popcorn production totaled 860.9 million pounds.
-In 2002, 1,701 farms raised over 945.2 million pounds of shelled popcorn.
-Nebraska is the top popcorn-producing state and produced 294.5 million pounds of shelled popcorn, or 34% of all popcorn production.
-Indiana, Illinois, and Ohio are also top producers of popcorn as each produced between 110 and 221 million pounds of shelled popcorn.
-Individual farm acreages used for popcorn production are quite small.
-For example, the majority of popcorn-producing farms raised only 100 to 250 acres of popcorn in 2007.
-The majority of popcorn was produced by farms that raised only 250 to 500 acres.
+Popcorn was produced by 1,040 farms on over 218,461 acres during 2012 (most recent data).
+Popcorn production totaled 785.7 million pounds.
+Nebraska is the top popcorn-producing state and produced 353.7 million pounds of shelled popcorn, or 44% of all popcorn production.
+Indiana, Illinois, and Ohio are also top producers of popcorn.

 Popcorn varieties are quite different from either sweet corn or field corn varieties.
 White, yellow, red, and black kernel varieties are available, but only white and yellow (both small and large kernels) are grown commercially.